Jafarshamsi/FPGA/Petalinux/README.md

 ## Part 1: Install WSL
 **1. Open Windows powershell as administartor**
-**2. Install WSL Ubuntu-18.04 LTS**
+**2. Install WSL_Ubuntu-18.04_LTS**
    ```sh
    wsl --install -d Ubuntu-18.04
    ```
-   QUICK_NOTE: Want to know where it is?
+   QUICK_NOTE: Want to know where WSL_Ubuntu is?
 Open Ubuntu-18.04 LTS (it is in the windows start menu) and type the following syntax to see the installation folder:
    ```sh
    explorer.exe .
    ```
-   QUICK_NOTE: You can access to any folder in Windows from Ubuntu; type the following syntax to access c:\myfolder ("myfloder" in drive c)
+   QUICK_NOTE: You can access to any folder in Windows from WSL_Ubuntu; type the following syntax to access c:\myfolder ("myfloder" in drive c)
    ```sh
    cd /mnt/c/myfolder
    ```